-- 1. Be competent to perform the required supervisory tasks. - 2.
-Ensure their employees and all appointed contractors comply with the required statutory and Eskom project requirements. - 3.
+- 1. Be competent to perform the required supervisory tasks; - 2.
+Ensure their employees and all appointed contractors comply with the required statutory and Eskom project requirements; - 3.
 Inspect all work done by the Contractors to ensure adherence to Eskom's standards and specifications - 4.
 Conduct follow-up inspections to ensure findings are closed out and preventative action is in place. - 5.
 Monitor contractors for adhere to statutory requirements and safety standards. - 6.
-Monitor contractors overall OHS performance on site to achieve excellent results - 7.
+Monitor contractors overall SHE performance on site in order to achieve excellent results - 7.
 Ensuring a Safe working environment is established and maintained by the contractor for the elimination of unsafe acts by all people whilst on the project site. - 8.
-Discuss all OHS related problems with the relevant contractor management timeously in the first instance and thereafter the Eskom project manager in the second instance relating to procedure requirements, non-conformances identified, corrective actions, audits, and inspection schedules. - 9.
-Ensuring that quality records are maintained in accordance with legislative and Eskom requirements. - 10.
+Discuss all SHE related problems with the relevant contractor management timeously in the first instance and thereafter the Eskom project manager in the second instance relating to procedure requirements, non-conformance's identified, corrective actions, audits and inspection schedules. - 9.
+Ensuring that quality records are maintained in accordance with legislative and Eskom requirements; - 10.
 Continual liaison between the principal contractor, appointed contractors and employees. - 11.
 Ensures that employees and appointed contractors are aware of latest standards, procedures, work instructions and safety regulations issued by Eskom: - 12.
-Conduct site Inspections for compliance to OHS requirements and compiles the relevant inspection reports. - 13.
-Submit the observation reports to the relevant management.
+Conduct site Inspections for compliance to SHE requirements and compiles the relevant inspection reports.